tcarland/transam/README.md

-transam - Transcoding for Audio Media
+transam - Transcoding Audio Media
 =====================================

 A tool for performing transcoding between various audio formats.
 This makes